Yoga and meditation: strength, balance and relaxation for body and mind

 My yoga classes and all meditations are free from any religion, although the origin may be in Hinduism or Buddhism.
 They are for individuals of all ages and all levels of experience.

 Wonderful yoga classes with clear step by step instructions

-Prices for yoga classes in Jordan, Holland and online
+Prices for yoga and meditation classes in person and online

 What to wear and bring to the class

 - Comfortable clothing in which you can sit easily with meditation and move easily during yoga.